Six Ways Motorcycles Have Become Smarter and Safer

 While they’ve gotten off to a rocky start, with several bankruptcies and failed crowdfunding campaigns, Heads Up Display helmets are still trickling into the market.
 These helmets allow you to keep your eyes on the road while getting directions, weather advisories, and vehicle status.
 Any system that allows you to keep your head up and your eyes scanning ahead is a vast improvement over having to scan downward every few minutes.

 As we can see, motorcycle safety tech has improved leaps and bounds since the days disc brakes were high tech.
 Expect this trend to continue with connected bike-to-bike communication, self-stabilizing bikes, and anti-crash systems that can swoop in and save your keister in an emergency.
 It’s never been safer to get on a modern bike, especially if the wingnut between the handlebars and the seat trusts their bike and their own abilities.

 At FactoryTwoFour, we believe that the modern man is a different kind of man than he was in the past.
 Objects and acquisitions don’t define him, taste and effort do.
 Here at FactoryTwoFour, we bring you those things and experiences that take taste and effort.
 We don’t believe in a quick way out, and hopefully neither do you.
 Follow FactoryTwoFour on Twitter or Facebook for more.

 What's the best place to sell my motorcycle online?

 Tired of looking for the best, hassle-free way to sell a motorcycle fast?
-Well, look no further.
-RumbleOn is THE easiest and best place to sell a motorcycle online for free.
-Better yet, you're able to sell motorcycle for cash on the spot.
+With RumbleOn, you're able to sell your motorcycle for fast payment.
 It's all online, all fast, and all free!
-Get a cash offer for your bike, and we'll come pick up and ship your motorcycle at no cost to you!
+Get a cash offer for your bike, and once you get paid, we'll come pick up and ship your motorcycle at no cost to you!